pondersource/peppol-php/README.md

    - Purchase Prder
    - Simple message
  * Each message includes:
+   - Receipient:
+       -  Contact
-   - Receipient: From the contact list or by entering a WebID/ PeppolID address
+       -  New WebID/ PeppolID address
    - Subject   : The subject of the message
    - Body      : Simple Text
    - XML file  : Uploload Invoice or Purchase order (if required)